sfranzyshen/OttoDIYArduinoLib/README.md

 Many functions in the Otto API now include an optional (int) noblock parameter, which defaults to BLOCKING for compatibility.
 However, the underlying code has been modified to be non-blocking.
 This modification allows for greater flexibility and can be extended to user-level code.
 For younger beginner students, understanding blocking, sequentially executed commands is straightforward.
-However, for older, more experienced students, blocking code can be seen as a limitation and may exclude the current Otto from being used in the classroom.
+However, for older, more experienced students, blocking code can be seen as a limitation.
+This limitation may exclude the current Otto from being used in the classroom.
 ```cpp
   int Otto.home(int noblock = BLOCKING);
   int Otto.jump(float steps = 1, int T = 2000, int noblock = BLOCKING);